 You can follow the steps in this beautifully produced video.

-The siphon coffee maker remained popular for over a century.
-Check out this advert for one from 1914.
-It was an expensive item back then, the $41 in that advert would be over $800 now!
+The Siphon Coffee maker remained popular for over a century.
+Look at this advert for a Silex Siphon from 1914.
+It was an expensive item back then.
+The $41 in that advert would be over $800 now!

-It fell out of favor sometime around the middle of the 20th century, largely due to the rise of the new methods like the french press or espresso machines.
+Sometime around the middle of the 20th century, Siphon Coffee started to fall out of favor.
+This is because of the introduction of new methods like the french press or espresso machines.